PdoyleC/live-life-api/README.md

 # Deployment and Development

-To run the server locally (Debug = True), the following commands are ran during the Developmentof the project:
+To run the server locally (Debug = True), the following commands are run during the Development of the project:
 - python manage.py runserver <- Loads the website on the in-built Terminal.

 During development migrations to the database were made.